- About Us

 The Visa Office has identified additional information visa applicants may provide when they lodge Tourist Stream and Business Visitor Stream visa applications.
 The provision of the identified information is not mandatory, but may assist in the processing of a visa application.
 Please refer to the following page for an application checklist that will assist preparing the necessary documentation to submit an Australian Visitor visa application here in the Philippines.

 Online lodgement for Visitor Visas - subclass 600

 From 1 August 2014, the Australian Government is providing online access to nationals of several countries to apply for a Visitor Visa (visa subclass 600).

 The online visa lodgement system is available to applicants at their convenience, seven days a week, without the need to apply in person or send in application forms by mail.
 Applications can be made at www.immi.gov.au (see: Online Services).
 Please note that you will need access to a credit card to pay for an online application.
 A third party may complete an online application on your behalf with your consent.

 To ensure the timely processing of your visa applications, please ensure that you upload all relevant supporting documents to your application.
 For applicants in the Philippines applying to visit Australia for tourism and/or business purposes, please refer to our application checklist for information on what to include with your application, see: http://www.philippines.embassy.gov.au/mnla/Application_checklists.html.

 For more information about the Visitor visa, see link.

 In circumstances where a known health condition exists an applicant may be requested to do further medical checks.
 Processing times may vary significantly than advertised service standards.

-2. Client seeking to stay in Australia for 3 or more months
+2. Seeking to stay in Australia for 3 or more months?

 See: Health requirements